PacketSurf/ZSpotifyGUI/CONTRIBUTING.md

 ### What we aren't looking for

 Please don't use the issues section to request help installing or setting up the project.
-It should be reserved for bugs when running the code, and feature requqests.
+It should be reserved for bugs when running the code, and feature requests.
 Instead use the support channel in either our Discord or Matrix server.

 # Ground rules